EvoluzionOCE/ESP32S3-Wireless-Gamepad/README.md

 This project will provide you with 2 codes.
 An ESP32S3 sender code and an ESP32S3 Receiver Code.

-These are based off the Arduino ESP32-S3-Pico boards, latency is ultra low due to ESPNOW.
+These are using the Waveshare ESP32-S3-Pico boards, latency is ultra low due to ESPNOW.

 Change the MAC address of in the sender code to the ESP32S3 receiver MAC to ensure communication.